 - Required by Federal Law for medical care providers (hospitals, physicians, etc.) to share your confidential medical information with anyone, including your family and healthcare agents

 Digital Assets Release

 - A new document authorizing the release of your digital information which is essential in the event a person becomes incapacitated or passes away without leaving their passwords for their agents or executors.

 - Usually couples execute wills with each individual leaving everything to their spouse and then equally to their children

-- Not an advisable plan for a married person dealing with this disease
+- Not an advisable plan for a married person dealing with dementia

-- Provisions should be made for a Supplemental Needs Trust for the spouse with the disease, that will provide for government assistance, take care of needs not covered by that assistance and protect all assets for the children at the death of the spouse with the disease
+- Provisions should be made for a Supplemental Needs Trust for the spouse with Alzheimer’s or dementia, that will provide for government assistance, take care of needs not covered by that assistance and protect all assets for the children at the death of the spouse with the disease

 - Both revocable and irrevocable trusts play an important role in getting financial support for the care needed, while protecting your home and other assets